Women’s Hair Loss and Alopecia

 How to stop hair loss in elderly women

-Does saw palmetto help women’s hair loss?
+Does Saw Palmetto help women’s hair loss?

 Saw palmetto is a form of alternative medicine that is commonly used to treat urinary and reproductive issues and is thought to affect hormone levels to combat hair loss in patients of all genders.
-Saw palmetto is derived from a plant in the palm family that originates from the southeastern U.S. powder made from its berries is sold in capsule and liquid form.
+Saw palmetto is derived from a plant in the palm family that originates from the southeastern U.S. powder made from its berries, which is sold in capsule and liquid form.
 Currently, saw palmetto is thought to block the effects of androgen hormones on the body, which in turn may improve hair growth.
 However, further large-scale research must be done to confirm its effectiveness in female hair loss patients.

 Surgical options for women’s hair loss